edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Why not require the timestamper to publish blockchain updates?

-We could require that updates be P2P timestamped.
-However this stops timestampers processing updates they are unable to write to the blockchain for any reason, including a congestion spike resulting in high costs.
+The design makes blockchain timestamps entirely voluntary.
+Timestampers do not need to write to the blockchain at all, except when they update their signing key.
+We could instead require that updates be P2P timestamped.
+However this would stop timestampers processing updates they are unable to write to the blockchain for any reason, including a congestion spike resulting in high costs.
 By making blockchain updates voluntary and letting anybody do them, we allow people to publish only what is needed balancing the cost of making the updates at a particular time and the scale of the risk they are trying to address.

 ### Why use DID:ETHR for timestamper rotation keys?